dimitrijer/website/posts/2022-01-15-building-ryzen-htpc-part1.md

   of packaging foam underneath the DC-DC board to keep it in place and make it a bit more stable, and left it at that.

 * Cable management was a pain.
-Even with zipties, there's so little room and so little manoeuvring space when everything is crammed inside the case.
+Even with zip ties, there's so little room and so little manoeuvring space when everything is crammed inside the case.
 I wish I could get rid of extra power connectors that I did not use (a molex and a SATA connector), but I did not want to risk damaging isolation on the cables that I do use.
 Additionally, SATA data cables that I purchased are 0.5m long, whereas I only need about 10cm.
 This slack makes things even worse.

-* A couple of words on thermals: there is only a few milimeters of space between the bottom of HDD drives and the top of the CPU fan (which is, by the way, the only fan in the case).
+* A couple of words on thermals: there is only a few millimeters of space between the bottom of HDD drives and the top of the CPU fan (which is, by the way, the only fan in the case).
 This looked like it would hurt the thermals, but I haven't really tested the limits of the CPU yet.
 The way I use it --